It’s All About Perspective: Understanding Change in the Markets

 One example of the kind of disparity we focus on is the relatively weak performance of small-cap value stocks this year, compared to the broader markets.
 As evidenced in the chart below, the Russell 2000 Value Index, which tracks the performance of small-cap value stocks, has performed very differently in 2019 than has the S&P 500 Index, its large-cap stock counterpart.
 At multiple points throughout the year, the performance of these two indices differed by more than ten percent.
 Yet, more recently, small-cap value stocks have staged a significant rally and closed the year-to-date performance gap.

-Regardless of the changes that are constantly occurring, the guidance to “buy low, sell high” still holds true.
+Regardless of the changes in the market that are constantly occurring, the guidance to “buy low, sell high” still holds true.
 And, recently, small-cap value stocks have given investors an opportunity to buy low.
 The graphic below shows how inexpensive small-cap value stocks are relative to their history.
 Specifically, their prices relative to expected earnings are low relative to the 20-year historical average.

 While small-cap value stocks were featured in this commentary, the same valuation story and dynamic holds true for emerging market stocks this year as well—just as it has applied to different asset classes throughout the history of investing.
 This serves as a good reminder that diversification involves more than just splitting a portfolio between stocks and bonds or between U.S. and international stocks.
 It involves more subtle factors, such as large versus small companies and growth versus value.
 Some asset managers advocate strongly for one style or asset class over another, and so they may concentrate all of their portfolios, for example, in deeply discounted value stocks.
 In the long term, they might perform well, but over shorter time periods, they may experience extreme underperformance.
 This year, many “pure value” managers are significantly trailing their more balanced peers.
 If you’re an investor nearing retirement, a portfolio heavily weighted toward value could cause you significant distress.

-That’s why our response to a changing market is not to tell our clients to sell all their large-cap domestic stocks in order to buy as many small-cap value names as they can.
+That’s why our response to a changes in the market is not to tell our clients to sell all their large-cap domestic stocks in order to buy as many small-cap value names as they can.
 Rather, because we accept that “change is the only constant,” we remain prepared to take advantage of opportunities as they present themselves.
 We do this through relatively small reallocations, rather than wholesale bets.
 We are not trying to sell our clients on a particular product or a complete portfolio overhaul under the pretense that we can see the future.
 Instead, as always, we strive to adhere to a long-term, disciplined investment strategy—one that historical data supports.
 As we know, every asset class has its moment at the top, middle, and bottom of returns, so we strive to create balanced portfolios that can tactically and quickly adapt to disparities and opportunities.

 Embracing change to identify opportunities

 Because we recognize the importance of change, we continually monitor the market and our clients’ portfolios in order to identify investment opportunities.
-Capitalizing on change does not require making large bets, based only on predictions or hunches.
+Capitalizing on changes in the market does not require making large bets, based only on predictions or hunches.
 Instead, at Truepoint, we use historical data and dynamic rebalancing to help us achieve our goals with steadiness and prudence.
 We recognize that our clients aren’t seeking to “get rich quick,” but they’d also prefer not to wait 20 years for a bet on one asset class to earn a significant return on their capital.
 They seek a balanced approach that will protect and grow their capital over the long term.